pachyderm/pachyderm/README.md

 ```

 ## Who's building this?
-2 guys who love data and communities.
-Both of whom are named Joe.
+Two guys who love data and communities and both happen to be named Joe.
 We'd love
 to chat: joey.zwicker@gmail.com jdoliner@gmail.com.

 ## How do I hack on pfs?
-Pfs' only dependency is Docker.
+Pfs's only dependency is Docker.
 You can build it like so:
 ```shell
 pfs$ docker build -t username/pfs .
 ```